CR-Richardson/DT-Max-Series-Gain/README.md

 - `Poster.pdf` Poster associated with the paper.

 ## Getting Started
-- Add all files to the path.
 - Run `DT_Max_Series_Gain.m` to repeat the experiments in the paper or select a subset of the examples by defining them in the *Ex_array* variable.
-- Run `DT_Aizerman.m` to repeat the Nyquist gain calculations.

 Note: `DT_Park.m` takes much longer to converge on a final value of alpha compared the other criteria.